Top 50 Interesting Facts about Kenya and Kenyans

 Kenya is a country in the equatorial part of East Africa that shares many similarities with its neighbours.
-But at the same time, it is a unique country with its own customs, history and culture.
-In our article, we have collected 50 fascinating facts about this country and its people, which will help to form a first impression and interestingly plan your holiday in Kenya.
+But it is also a unique country with its own customs, history and culture.
+In our article, we have collected 50 fascinating facts about this country and its people that will help you get a first impression and plan your holiday in Kenya.

 1. Kenya is considered one of the ancient ancestral homelands of mankind.
-Traces of hominids living millions of years ago are constantly found here.
-The oldest traces of Kenyanthropus sites are found near Lake Rudolph.
+Traces of hominids living millions of years ago are constantly being found here.
+Near Lake Rudolph are the oldest traces of Kenyan anthropus sites.

-2. The first modern people on the territory of the country were representatives of the Ethiopian race.
-It happened 10 thousand years ago.
-And 3-4 millennia ago, Bantu tribes came here.
+2. The first modern people in the country were representatives of the Ethiopian race.
+This happened 10 thousand years ago.
+Bantu tribes arrived here 3-4 millennia ago.

-3. In VII-VIII centuries A.D. the state of Swahili peoples began to form here, trade and crafts developed.
-The first settlements appeared on the place of the future cities of Mombasa, Lamu, Malindi.
+3. In VII-VIII centuries A.D. the state of the Swahili peoples began to form here, trade and crafts developed.
+The first settlements appeared in the place of the future cities of Mombasa, Lamu, Malindi.

-4. The meeting with Europeans took place in 1498, when the Portuguese traveller and merchant Vasco da Gama landed in Kenya.
+4. The encounter with Europeans took place in 1498, when the Portuguese traveller and merchant Vasco da Gama landed in Kenya.
 The Portuguese soon began building forts to protect their trade routes.

 5. In the 17th century, Kenya was invaded by the Arabs and became part of the Sultanate of Zanzibar for a long time.
-In the XIX century the country is under the protectorate of Germany, which in 1890 gives the country to Great Britain
+In the 19th century, the country was under the protectorate of Germany, which gave the country to Great Britain in 1890.

 6. The first capital of Kenya was Mombasa, but in 1905 the British moved the administrative centre to Nairobi.
-This city has remained the capital of the state ever since.
+Nairobi has remained the capital ever since.

 7. After a long and bloody war, Kenya gained independence from Britain in 1963.